Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Problem formulation

 In what follows, we find more rigorous statement for the decay condition of $\bm{V}$ as $r \rightarrow \infty$ where $\psi$ and $\chi$ are well-defined.
 The $z$-component of \eqref{tpdecomp} is

 Taking the curl of \eqref{tpdecomp}, we obtain

 with its $z$-component equal to

 Solving \eqref{poisson1} and \eqref{poisson2}, which are the two-dimensional Poisson equations, can yield the solution to $\psi$ and $\chi$.
-Ignoring the gauge freedom with respect to $z$, we can determine the solution to $\psi$ and $\chi$ using two-dimensional convolution as follows:
+By ignoring the gauge freedom with respect to $z$, we can determine the solution using two-dimensional convolution as follows:

 where $\Phi$ is Green's function for the entire plane $\mathbb{R}^2$ equivalent to

 In order for the convolutions in \eqref{convol1} and \eqref{convol2} to be meaningful everywhere, there exist $p_1 > 0$, $p_2 > 0$ and $p_3 >0$ such that